learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 }
 ```

-So you can see above that we are returning a function and not an action, and
+You can see above that we are returning a _function_ and not an _action_, and
-that the power we now get is the ability to dispatch actions from inside of the
+that the power we now get is the **ability to dispatch actions from inside of
+the returned function**.

-returned function.
-So with that power, we first dispatch an action to indicate
+With that power, we first dispatch an action to indicate that we are about to
-that we are about to make a request to our API.
+make a request to our API.
 Then we make the request.
-We do
+We do not hit our `then()`
-not hit our `then()` function until the response is received, which means that
+function until the response is received, which means that we are not dispatching
-we are not dispatching our action of type `'astronauts/astronautsLoaded'` until
-we receive our data.
+our action of type `'astronauts/astronautsLoaded'` until we receive our data.
 Thus, we are able to send along that data.

 ### Reviewing Everything Together

-Let's review the whole application now with `redux` and `redux-thunk`
+Let's review the whole application now with `redux-thunk` configured.
+First we
-configured.
-First we have `index.js`, which now imports `redux-thunk` and
+have `index.js`, which now imports `thunkMiddleware` and `applyMiddleware` and
-`applyMiddleware` and uses them when creating the Redux store:
+uses them when creating the Redux store:

 ```jsx
 // ./src/index.js